-Pursuant to the provisions of Section 196, 197 & 203 of the Companies Act, 2013 (hereinafter known as "the Act") read with Schedule V of the Act and rules made thereunder, the Board of Directors, on the basis of recommendation made by the Nomination and Remuneration Committee, appointed Mr. Aich as Whole-time Director, being Key Managerial Personnel, of the Company for a period of five (5) years from 1st July, 2017 to 30th June, 2022, liable to retire by rotation, duly approved by the Members at their Annual General Meeting held on 14th September, 2017.
+Pursuant to the provisions of Section 196, 197 & 203 of the Companies Act, 2013 (hereinafter known as "the Act") read with Schedule V of the Act and rules made thereunder, the Board of Directors, on the basis of recommendation made by the Nomination and Remuneration Committee, appointed Mr. Malhotra as Whole-time Director, being Key Managerial Personnel, of the Company for a period of five (5) years from 23rd July, 2021 to 22nd July, 2026, liable to retire by rotation, duly approved by the Members at their Annual General Meeting held on 17th September, 2021.
 He was also appointed as member of the Corporate Social Responsibility Committee and the Banking and Other Operations Committee of the Board of the Company.

-Mr. Sukanto Aich is an accomplished Enterprise Business leader with over 27 years of experience of working with Market Leaders in the field of Information Technology, Telecom, Office Automation and Lighting.
-His last corporate assignment before joining Philips Lighting was as President - Enterprise Business, Tata Teleservices.
+Mr. Vikas Malhotra is an accomplished Enterprise Business leader with over 31 years of experience of working with Market Leaders in Steel and Lighting Industry.
+He has been with Signify/ Philips from last 10 years holding leadership position in Marketing, B2B Sales and now System & Services.
+His last corporate assignment before joining Signify (and Philips Lighting) was as a Regional Sales leader.

-Mr. Aich's core experience and competencies include managing P&L responsibility across different business segments, Enterprise (B2B/B2G) sales management, product management, managing pre-sales consulting teams as well as managing a portfolio of equity invested medium and small portfolio companies.
-Across his various assignments, Mr. Aich has been responsible for Business Transformation and turnaround, creating strategic vision and plans while ensuring sustainable business processes.
+Mr. Malhotra's core experience and competencies include managing P&L responsibility across different business segments, Enterprise (B2B/B2G) and Consumer (B2C) sales management, Product management, Brand Management and Marketing.
+Across his various assignments, Mr. Malhotra has been responsible for Business Transformation and turnaround, creating and executing strategic vision and plans while ensuring sustainable business processes.
 He has successfully groomed senior leadership talents who have gone on to manage important assignments in their respective careers.